diracts/blammo-bot/README.md

 ## To-Do Items

+- Rebuild the question id system to use alphanumeric id strings (make them shorter)
+- Add #report command (report either question id or question ask number that is unique every question run)
 - Add example trivia and scramble datasets so people know how to interact with them correctly
 - Add documentation for all current functions
 - Fix the latin-1 vs. UTF-8 encoding issue with the trivia database